Isle of Sheppey: Dutch occupation of 1667

-Capture of James II of England (and VII of Scotland)
+Capture of James II & VII

 Three miles (5 km) across the Swale lies Whitstable.
 The Swale channel was the point of departure selected by James II, when departing in some haste "from the Protestant deliverance of the nation" by William of Orange in December 1688.

 A hoy having been chartered, the fugitive king landed at Elmley, only to be mobbed by local fishermen.
 They thought such a noble on such a humble vessel was the locally hated Jesuit Edward Petre and so took his money, watch and coronation ring.
 At length he was recognised by one of the assailants and the group took him in custody to Faversham, where he was detained.

 Bluetown Heritage Centre

 Bluetown hosts the history and Heritage Centre for the Isle of Sheppey.
 The Heritage Centre contains memorabilia and artefacts pertinent to the Sheppey's history, including displays on aviation, maritime, wartime activities, and island history and offers guided walks of Sheppey Isle and Bluetown.

 The present Heritage Centre is on the site of two earlier establishments.
 Originally called the "New Inn", in 1868 the site became "The Royal Oxford Music Hall".
 The following year the building, which is situated a few doors down from the Bluetown court house, became the Criterion Public House, with a music hall called the "palace of varieties" situated immediately to its rear.
 In 1879 the building was replaced with a brick structure.

 On 5 June 1917 the Criterion was badly damaged by a German air raid.
 Shrapnel marks from the attack can still be seen in the dockyard wall opposite the building.
 After the air raid, the building was re-built in its present form retaining some of its original features.
 After a variety of other uses, the site became the Heritage Centre in January 2009.
-A special exhibition in 2014 commemorated the centenary of World War I.
+A special exhibition in 2014 commemorated the centenary of the First World War.